seaweediman/tp/docs/UserGuide.md

 Alternatively, you can quickly get started using the [Quick Start](#Quick start) and [Command Summary](#Command summary).<br>
 If you face any issues, you can check the details for each command under the [Features](#features) section.
 Each section has its own input table that details the requirements and restrictions of each input of that section.

-### Complete Product Information
-HR Manger is a simple to use and easy to learn local desktop application that allows you to easily manage your candidates, positions and interviews.
-HR Manager is built on Java and can be run on all major desktop operating systems.
-HR Manager has a graphic user interface to display information and uses text-based commands to interact with the application.

 --------------------------------------------------------------------------------------------------------------------